Tigers vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies will hand the ball to Taijuan Walker (4-3) for his 13th start of the season.
+- The Phillies will send Zack Wheeler (4-4) to the mound for his 13th start this season.

-- Walker has started 12 games this season, and he's lasted five or more innings six times.
-He averages 4.8 innings per appearance.
+- He has started 12 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

+- In 12 starts, Wheeler has pitched through or past the fifth inning 10 times.
+He has a season average of 5.7 frames per outing.

 |Opponent